RTÉ Player: Criticism

 In 2019, the service came in for criticism for being unreliable and difficult to operate.
-A freedom of information request in late 2019 revealed that RTÉ received a series of complaints from the public that showed that while commercials seemed to work very well that the actual content frequently didn't play.
+A freedom of information request in late 2019 revealed that RTÉ received a series of complaints from the public that showed that while commercials seemed to work very well, the actual content frequently didn't play.
 RTÉ's response to TheJournal.ie stated that the vast majority of people were happy even though they did not state how they knew people were satisfied with the service.
 TheJournal.ie reported one year later in 2020 that viewers described the service as "an embarrassment", "ridiculous", and the "worst streaming app I've ever used", while RTÉ said it was striving to improve RTÉ Player.